-Investing in startups can be very rewarding, but it involves a number of risks and challenges.
+Investing in early-stage businesses can be very rewarding, but it involves a number of risks and challenges.
 If you choose to invest through Seedrs, you need to be aware of and accept five important considerations:

 1. Loss of Capital

 Any investment you make through the platform will be highly illiquid.
-There is no secondary market for the shares of the investee company.
+It is very unlikely that there will be a secondary market for the shares of the investee company.
 This means that you are unlikely to be able to sell your shares until and unless the investee company floats on a securities exchange or is bought by another company.
 Even for a successful business, a flotation or purchase is unlikely to occur for a number a years from the time you make your investment.

 3. Rarity of Dividends